-My Mum saw how much time I had put into this and said, "Once you're finished doing that, how about finding out about these 5 men"?
+My Mum saw how much time I had put into this and said, "Once you're finished doing that, how about finding out about these five men"?
 She placed in front of me a fantastic picture of my five Great Uncles who all served in the Great War.
-The challenge was on!
+The challenge was on.

 The five brothers are: